tranqv/mod_pcreposix/README.md

 The package was well tested in Debian 9 (4.9.0-12-amd64) with gcc version 6.3.0.

-Report on any bug of this code at viet204@mail.com.
+Report on any bug of this code to viet204@mail.com.